Cvikli/AISH.jl/README.md

   - [ ] take all the using and import into the include.jl main file.

 THE DEFAULT TALKS IS BASICALLY C O T!...
-OMG :D OMG omg... omg... in the end it all breaks down to "chains with confirmations by the US!"
+OMG :D OMG omg... omg... in the end it all breaks down to "chains with confirmations by the user!"
 Finding what "stable state can we manually automatically validate" and traveling from stable states to stable states...

-- [ ] work till the task isn't ready CoT problem ->
-  - [ ] solve
-  - [ ] how to run
-  - [ ] how to test
-  - [ ] did it succeed?
-  - [ ] jump to 1.
-- multilanguage support.
-So for now Julia... next Javascript.. next python... next DOCS for it... so it will be up for the community!